wolf9970/CST000SRS00/README.md

 Instructions:

 - [ ] 0.
 Fork this repository.
 - [ ] 1.
+Clone YOUR forked repository.
+- [ ] 2.
 Modify main.cpp by uncommenting the code to output "hello, world".
-- [ ] 2.
+- [ ] 3.
 Build and run the program.
-- [ ] 3.
+- [ ] 4.
 Update this README.md file.
-- [ ] 4.
+- [ ] 5.
 Clean the project.
-- [ ] 5.
+- [ ] 6.
 Commit your changes.
-- [ ] 6.
+- [ ] 7.
 Push your changes to your repository.
+- [ ] 8.
+Check the time isn't past the due date/time.
-- [ ] 7.
+- [ ] 9.
 Perform a Pull Request (PR).

 Your submission must be 100% correct.